rikudoukarthik/rikudou/content/talk/2022_NCF-AM_covid-ebirding/index.md

 event_url:
 location: Mysuru, Karnataka, India
 abstract: ""
 summary: "There is no phenomenon in the recent past that has had a more devastating impact on human life than the COVID-19 pandemic.
-A speed talk summarising how this phenomenon has affected citizen science efforts in bird monitoring in India?"
+A speed talk summarising how this phenomenon has affected citizen science efforts in bird monitoring in India."
 date: "2022-10-10T10:00:00Z"
 date_end: "2022-10-12T20:00:00Z"
 all_day: true